JohnyWS/windows-sandbox-for-company-vpn/readme.md

 To create better isolation, and to prevent myself to get shut out of my own PC, I created this setup to be able to log on to my company VPN via Windows Sandbox.

+## Requirements

+1. Windows 10 Professional edition.
+Home edition does not have it. *If you have MSDN and you're sitting at home, then check your MSDN account and see if you're covered for an upgrade.*
+2. Windows Sandbox feature must be installed.

 ## Get started

 1. Clone the repo to "C:\virtualization" by using `git clone https://github.com/JohnyWS/cs-go-config.git sandbox`